nucks/BetaList/README.md

 <h3> A personal project </h3>

 <p> I thought it would be fun to try and re-create my favorite site.
-I still need to complete a few finishing touches, but overall, it has been exciting to work on BetaList. </p>
+I still need to complete a few finishing touches, but overall, the majority of the site has been cloned. </p>